liquicode/lib-resource-path/docs/external/testing-output.md

     ✓ should retrieve '.$.values.2'
     ✓ should retrieve '.$.values.3'

-  050 - Locate Tests
+  021 - Locate Tests
-    ✓ should locate all resources by default (empty path) ✓ should require a name (single delimiter)
+    ✓ should locate a resource
     ✓ should locate a resource name accross namespaces

-  060 - Header Tests
+  022 - Header Tests
     ✓ should retrieve the header

-  070 - Getall Tests
+  023 - Getall Tests
     ✓ should retrieve items with:    info      sparse    array ✓ should retrieve items with:    select    sparse    array ✓ should retrieve items with:    info      full      array